Regularized autoregressive modeling and its application to audio signal reconstruction

 where $d_{\setdec}(\x) = \norm{\x-\proj_{\setdec}(\x)}_2$ denotes the distance of $\x$ from the set of feasible signals $\setdec$.
 Letting \mbox{$\lsig=\infty$} allows the problem \eqref{eq:AAR.declipping} to cover the \emph{consistent} declipping solution, yielding the hard constraint $\x\in\setdec$ as in \eqref{eq:declipping.problem.generally} (see also Appendix \ref{sec:Implement.details}).
 In the case of $0 < \lsig < \infty$, the solution is allowed to be \emph{inconsistent} (see also Fig.\ \ref{fig:waveforms.consistency}).

 Furthermore, we compare the solution to our problem \eqref{eq:AAR.declipping} with two reduced approaches.
 The first one is the inpainting strategy from the original work of Janssen et al.\ \cite{javevr86}, treating the clipped samples as completely missing with no clipping-related constraints.
-The second one is the generalized linear prediction (GLP), \edt{described in Sec.\ \ref{sec:AR.methods.for.signal.reconstruction},} which heuristically modifies the original approach to declipping of Janssen \cite{AtlasClark2012:Generalized.linear.prediction}.
+The second one is the generalized linear prediction (GLP), described in Sec.\ \ref{sec:AR.methods.for.signal.reconstruction}, which heuristically modifies Janssen's original approach to declipping \cite{AtlasClark2012:Generalized.linear.prediction}.

 Following on the HOSpLP framework \cite{Dufera2018:HOSpLP}, we allow the regularization of the AR model coefficients via the $\ell_1$ norm by setting $\lcoef>0$ in \eqref{eq:AAR.declipping}.
 The same regularization is applied in the inpainting and GLP cases, where the AR model update \eqref{eq:ACS2:a} does not differ from the declipping case.